Frances Ellen Watkins Harper: Writing career

-Harper was also a friend and mentor to many other African-American writers and journalists, including Mary Shadd Cary, Ida B. Wells, Victoria Earle Matthews, and Kate D. Chapman.
+Harper was also a friend and mentor to many other African American writers and journalists, including Mary Shadd Cary, Ida B. Wells, Victoria Earle Matthews, and Kate D. Chapman.

-Gendered stereotypes of Black womanhood
+Gendered stereotypes of black womanhood

 When Harper began giving antislavery lectures, the first of which took place in 1854, her gender attracted attention.
-The challenges she faced were not limited to racial prejudices, for in those days Black women who spoke publicly about racial issues were still few in number and scientific racism was deeply intertwined with scientific sexism.
-It was taken by some as confirmation of gendered stereotypes about the differences between Black women and white women, as in the scientific thinking of the day Black women were cast as a Jezebel type, "governed almost entirely by her libido", drawing a stark contrast with the 19th century ideal of white femininity.
+The challenges she faced were not limited to racial prejudices, for in those days black women who spoke publicly about racial issues were still few in number and scientific racism was deeply intertwined with scientific sexism.
+It was taken by some as confirmation of gendered stereotypes about the differences between black women and white women, as in the scientific thinking of the day black women were cast as a Jezebel type, "governed almost entirely by her libido," drawing a stark contrast with the 19th century ideal of sexually pure white femininity.

 Progressive causes

 Frances Ellen Watkins Harper was a strong supporter of abolitionism, prohibition and woman's suffrage, progressive causes that were connected before and after the American Civil War.
 She was also active in the Unitarian Church, which supported abolitionism.
 Harper wrote to John Brown after he had been arrested and before his execution: "I thank you that you have been brave enough to reach out your hands to the crushed and blighted of my race; I hope from your sad fate great good may arise to the cause of freedom."

 In 1853, Watkins joined the American Anti-Slavery Society and became a traveling lecturer for the group.
 She delivered many speeches during this time and faced much prejudice and discrimination along the way.
 In 1854, Watkins delivered her first anti-slavery speech called "The Elevation and Education of Our People."
 The success of this speech resulted in a lecture tour in Maine for the Anti-Slavery Society.
 She recalled New England warmly: "Dear old New England!
 It was there kindness encompassed my path; it was there kind voices made their music in my ear.
 The home of my childhood, the burial-place of my kindred, is not as dear to me as New England."
 She continued to travel, lecturing throughout the East, the Midwest, and Canada from 1856 to 1860.
-Of Pennsylvania's treatment of the African-American people, Harper stated: "Now let me tell you about Pennsylvania.
+Of Pennsylvania's treatment of African American people, Harper stated: "Now let me tell you about Pennsylvania.
 I have been traveling nearly four years, and have been in every New England State, in New York, Canada, and Ohio; but of all these places, this is about the meanest of all."

 After the Civil War ended in 1865, Harper moved South to teach newly freed Black people during the Reconstruction Era.
 During this time she also gave many large public speeches.
-In 1870, Harper worked with the Freedmen's Bureau encouraging many freedmen in Mobile Alabama, to "get land, everyone that can" so they could vote and act independently once Congress passed the Fifteenth Amendment.
+In 1870, Harper worked with the Freedmen's Bureau encouraging many freedmen in Mobile, Alabama, to "get land, everyone that can" so they could vote and act independently once Congress passed the Fifteenth Amendment.